Category Archives: Epic

 Grade: A

-The Bridge on the River Kwai (1957) is a war film that serves as an example of character-driven story-telling from the perspective of each person.
+The Bridge on the River Kwai (1957) is a war film that is an example of character-driven story-telling from each person’s perspective.

-Films of this genre frequently do not steer too far from the straight and narrow showcasing the war event perspective so that this often becomes larger than the humanity piece.
+Films of this genre frequently do not steer too far from the straight and narrow showcasing the war event perspective.
+This often becomes larger than the humanity piece.
 A key is the American, British, and Japanese points of view turning the grand epic experience into a more personal one.

 The film was awarded numerous Oscar nominations culminating with the Best Picture of the Year victory.